Doocey/tyne-time-hugo/content/post/2015-08-05-fabricio-coloccini-wants-to-see-out-career-newcastle-united.md

 ---
-title: Fabricio Coloccini wants to see out remainder of career at Newcastle United
+title: "Fabricio Coloccini wants to see out remainder of career at Newcastle United"
-description: 'As I write this, I've been reading about how Steve McClaren and his backroom staff has heated exchanges with players behind the scenes following yet another'
+description: "As I write this, I've been reading about how Steve McClaren and his backroom staff has heated exchanges with players behind the scenes following yet another"
 author: Kevin Doocey
 type: post
 date: 2015-08-05T17:09:19+00:00
-excerpt: There have been many questions raised about the future of current Newcastle United captain, Fabricio Coloccini as a the new season approaches.
-The 33 year-old Argentine joined..
+excerpt: "There have been many questions raised about the future of current Newcastle United captain, Fabricio Coloccini as a the new season approaches.
+The 33 year-old Argentine joined.."
 url: /2015/08/05/fabricio-coloccini-wants-to-see-out-career-newcastle-united/
 dsq_thread_id:
   - "4002764535"